Covariant phase space and $L_\infty$ algebras: Examples

 where $\gamma_{\ \mu}^{\alpha} = \delta_{\ \mu}^{\alpha} - n^\alpha n_\mu $ is the projection tensor onto the boundary.
 With this choice of boundary condition it can be shown that

 where $D_\mu$ is the hypersurface covariant derivative and

-This follows from the variation of (3.43) in \cite{Harlow}.
+This follows after applying $\delta$ to equation (3.43) of \cite{Harlow}.
 The symplectic flux density is therefore a total derivative, and when integrated it generates contributions from the ``corners" where the Cauchy surfaces intersect~$\Gamma_{12}$.
 Therefore we obtain

 which is an expression of conservation of the symplectic structure defined as